medelfor/surreal-docs-documentation/surdocs/docs/basics/troubleshooting.md

 The problem is unlikely to happen with Blueprint-only projects.
 ``

+``error
+title: "Integrity check failed"
+Can happen for different reasons.
+In case you recently installed a new version of Surreal Docs over an old one already presented in the system, please do the following: navigate to `%ProgramFiles%/Medelfor/SurrealDocs` and remove everything presented inside, then install the new version of Surreal Docs again.
+``

+### The common installation problems

+``error
+title: Unable to download Html2png
+Please check your internet connection and disk space.
+Disk must have at least 1GB free.
+``

+``error
+title: Unable to extract Html2png
+Please check your disk space.
+Disk must have at least 1GB free.
+``

 ### Logs

 You can find your Surreal Docs logs by the following path: `%appdata%/Medelfor/SurrealDocs/logs/`